25 minutes with Damien Maloney

 Mo: Emily Keegin from FADER wrote an excerpt for the book, yes?

 Damien: Yeah, we put it in the back so it's after all the images.
 We just wanted the book to be less traditional and less stuffy.
 So it's a Slack conversation that Molly and I had with Emily, which I think addresses the themes in the work in an accessible, casual way—you don't have to write everything in third person.
-Emily's amazing, and I think we just realised this recently, but I think Emily gave both Molly and I our first paid assignments for a magazine, which is cool.
+Emily's amazing, and I think we just realized this recently, but I think Emily gave both Molly and I our first paid assignments for a magazine, which is cool.
 And I think we both engaged with Emily on Tumblr and she emailed us.

 Damien: Sorry if I'm going into too much of this, but the story was that Emily was a judge for The Magenta Foundation's "Flash Forward" competition and we applied to that with Olive Juice, which we didn't get.
 But she emailed us afterward and was excited and asked us to keep her in the loop.
 She told her that everything she voted for didn't win, which either means she's totally crazy or everyone else is really crazy. [laughing]